GitHubDragonFly/ModbusSlaveSimulation/README.md

 # ModbusSlaveSimulation
 Standalone Windows app supporting Modbus RTU, TCP, UDP and ASCIIoverRTU protocols for simulation.
 Also included are its Mono versions for Linux and Mac OS X (these are VB Net versions so for Linux you will have to install `mono-complete` and `mono-vbnc` packages while Mac might be different depending on the OS X version).

+It is designed to allow running multiple instances of the app at the same time, just use a different port, example:
+- one instance on IP 127.0.0.1 TCP Port 501 and another instance on IP 127.0.0.1 TCP Port 502

 Based on modified [nModbus](https://code.google.com/p/nmodbus/) .NET 3.5 libraries, Copyright (c) 2006 Scott Alexander.
 These are included as a resource for Windows version but are separate for Mono version.